Got AllStar ?

 As soon as you see the solid Red LED:

-- Android and iOS users: point the rear facing camera and flashlight toward the top of the ClearNode PCB (about 3-4 inches away).
+- Android and iOS users: point the rear facing camera and flashlight toward the top of the ClearNode PCB, roughly at the base of the antenna, about 1 or 2 inches away.
 Tap “Start” on the WiFi Credentials screen – hold it steady and wait until the flashing stops.
 If the credentials were successfully received by the ClearNode – the Red LED will flash 3 times and then the ClearNode will reboot.

 As your ClearNode reboots, various LEDs will flash – if you’ve successfully configured WiFi credentials – the Red LED will flash 6 times and your node should appear in the “Your Nodes” screen in the mobile application.

 If you don’t get the confirmation 3 Red LED flashes, wait for the node to timeout, reboot and once again turn on the Red LED solid.
-Try again – make sure you’re shining the flashlight onto the top plate of the node just to the side of the antenna, about 3 inches away – hold your mobile phone steady and let the flashing sequence complete before you pull the phone away.
+Try again – make sure you’re shining the flashlight onto the top plate of the node just to the side of the antenna, about 2 inches away – hold your mobile phone steady and let the flashing sequence complete before you pull the phone away – the start and end of the process is marked by a long ON period for the camera light